TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/OtherBackendModules/SystemModules/Index.rst

    :class: with-shadow

+.. index:: Modules; DB check
 .. _system-modules-dbcheck:

-DB Check
+DB check
 ========

 .. important::

-   "DB Check and :ref:`system-modules-configuration` are only available if the system extension "lowlevel" was installed and activated.
+   "DB check and :ref:`system-modules-configuration` are only available if the system extension "lowlevel" was installed and activated.

    For Composer based systems (see also :ref:`t3install:extension-installation`):